Best Wifi Thermostat [TOP 7]

 As you would expect this thermostat is not as advanced as the two previous ones.
 First, it looks more like a traditional thermostat and does not feature a touch screen.
 It does not have any remote sensors.
 It will not learn your preferred temperatures.
 It doesn’t integrate with every smart home device under the sun.
 So, why should you buy it?

 For one, it’s well priced.
 Emerson Sensi is not the most advanced thermostat but it is the best one you can get for that money.
 No, it does not have automatic temperature scheduling nor motion sensors, but it is programmable.
-With right scheduling you can still save a substantial amount of money every month on your energy bills.
+With the right scheduling, you can still save a substantial amount of money every month on your energy bills.

 The Sensi can also be controlled from anywhere with an app that is compatible with Android and iOS smartphones.
 This is very useful when you forget to set the thermostat to away mode or when you need to end the away mode earlier.
 The unit can also be connected to smart home platforms via Wink and Apple HomeKit.